roerohan/vscode-MongoSnippets-NodeJS/README.md

 - Mongo Snippets: Refer to Mongoose Documentation
 - Mongo Snippets: Refer to Extension Documentation
 - Mongo Snippets: Set up Mongo Boilerplate Code

+### **Completion Suggestions:**

+> Note: This is a `beta` feature, updates will be coming soon

+- Model name suggestions:
+   * First it identifies the names of the models in a folder named models (if any)
+   * It stores the modelnames and provides completion suggestions when you start typing the name of a model.

 ### **Snippets:**